Military Social Work Master’s Programs Online

 - How to address substance abuse and other negative behavioral consequences that result from the mental, emotional, and physical strains of military service.

-Prospective military social workers should note that, while an MSW may not be strictly required for non-clinical social workers in this field, many employers of military social workers (such as the U.S. Army and the Veteran’s Bureau) either require or prefer applicants to have an MSW from an institution that has been accredited by the Council on Social Work Education (CSWE)
+Prospective military social workers should note that, while an MSW may not be strictly required for non-clinical social workers in this field, many employers of military social workers (such as the U.S. Army and the Veterans Bureau) either require or prefer applicants to have an MSW from an institution that has been accredited by the Council on Social Work Education (CSWE)

 Curriculum and Field Education Details for Online MSW Programs with a Military Social Work Concentration

-Foundation level social work courses for online MSW programs generally cover topics such as Human Behavior and the Social Environment, Social Work Practice with Individuals, Groups, and Families, and Research Methods for Social Workers.
+Foundation-level social work courses for online MSW programs generally cover topics such as Human Behavior and the Social Environment, Social Work Practice with Individuals, Groups, and Families, and Research Methods for Social Workers.
 Advanced standing courses for online MSW programs with a concentration in military social work may include Mental Health and Substance Abuse, Military Culture and Environment, Clinical Social Work Practice with Military Members and Veterans, and Marital Issues Within the Military Family.

 Field education requirements for online MSW programs with a concentration in military social work tend to be similar to those of clinical social work MSW programs.
 Students who decide to pursue a concentration in military social work should work with their program’s field education office and/or field coordinator to determine agency sites that will allow them to interact with military personnel and/or veterans, as well as their families.
 Such settings could include military-affiliated schools, substance abuse clinics, retirement communities, military community and support centers, and advocacy organizations.